agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 backlog
   The backlog for listen().
 Minimum 16.
 Default is max_connections / 4

+Danger zone

+disconnect_client
+  Disconnect clients that have been idle for more than the specified seconds.
+This setting DOES NOT take long running transactions into account.
+Default is 0

 The options for the PostgreSQL section are

 host